synamaxmusic/star-rider-notes/README.md

 4245: FD A2 17        STD       $A217           ; store the sound ID in the sound array
 4248: 35 86           PULS      PC,D            ; restore PC and D (return to previous routine)
 ```
+The $010A is some sort of flag and the sound ID.
+The 0A is what gets sent to the sound board, while the 01 is cleared immediately after it's written to $A217 (probably to denote that the sound is playing).